OCTO-Hurricane/Auditrex/README.md

 4. Reach the frontend on <http://localhost:5173>

 > [!NOTE]
 > Safari will not properly work in this setup, as it requires https for secure cookies.
 The simplest solution is to use Chrome or Firefox.
-An alternative is to use a caddy proxy.
-Please see the [readme file](frontend/README.md) in frontend directory for more information on this.

 5. Environment variables